Of all the household dangers that can kill you, few are as unsettling as carbon monoxide.

 Equip your home with reliable detectors.
 Keep them working well and tested often, and replace them when needed.
 Following some of these lifesaving steps, as well as our guide to securing and protecting your home, will put you well on your way to avoiding potentially deadly disasters.

-If you’re considering a comprehensive home security system, look for brands that include environmental sensors that detect CO, smoke, and water leaks for that extra line of defense.
+If you’re considering a comprehensive home security system, look for brands that bundle environmental sensors — CO, smoke, and water leak detection — into one integrated package for a stronger, more complete line of defense.